Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 Thus, you can deplete up to two stacks of Soul Link per turn.

-**Combo**
+### Combo
 If Angelica and Roland target the same librarian with the same workshop page, then Roland will give his dice to Angelica.
 For example, if Angelica's Zelkova Workshop (4-8 slash, 3-8 blunt) and Roland's Combo: Zelkova Workshop (3-8 slash, 3-8 slash) both target the same librarian, then Roland will not play Zelkova Workshop, but Angelica's Zelkova Workshop will attack the librarian with a 4-8 slash, 3-8 blunt, 3-8 slash, 3-8 slash in that order.

+Therefore, there are three main strategies to deal with this:

+1. Split focus: multiple librarians clash into these cards to prevent one from getting overwhelmed
+2. Counter with a single strong 3-cost clasher.
+The threat from Combo pages come from obscurity: your librarian has to defend against more dice than the pre-combat screen will lead you to believe.
+But even with dice getting shuffled around, most combo pages are 3- or 4-dice attacks.
-Therefore, the strategy is to either split focus, or to ram this into a counter die that will win every clash.
-From anecdotal experience, I've found that the first is more consistent.
+3. Ram a combo page into a counter die that you know will win every clash.

 Prioritize depleting Soul Link over breaking up Combo.